TonyPepeBear/KBlogger/README.md

 # KBlogger

-A blog launch by ktor.
+A blog launch by Ktor.

 ## Quick Use

 Just set `config.yaml` and run it with Docker(Recommend).
-Below is sample:
+Below is a sample:

 ``` yaml
 site_title: TonyPepe Blog